Evangelism

 Religious Education is essential to evangelism and it is especially strong in our parish – through substantive preaching, Bible Study, and Catechesis.
 Newcomers to the Orthodox faith receive personalized catechism that can be varied according to a person’s background.

 Fellowship and Welcoming of Visitors and Guests.
 If you come to our Liturgy on a Sunday morning, please stay for fellowship after Liturgy!
 You won’t be alone.
+Our fellowship area is usually overflowing with people eager to share their faith with each other.
+And there is a growing number of families with children!

 The Greek Festival.
 This is a built-in advantage that most Greek Orthodox parishes have.
 It is the only time in the year that literally hundreds and even thousands of people enter our church grounds.
 We offer church tours and opportunities for people to ask questions and learn about our faith if they are interested.
 Come enjoy our food and pastries, and music and dancing.
 It might also be your first encounter with an Orthodox community.